teertinker/HTML-BibtexReader/README.md

 The html file is supposed to allow a quick access of my bib database with my smartphone

 # Features
+- No installation needed
+  - Just download the html file and open it.
 - Supports special JabRef fields (Rank, Prio)
 - Open bib files from any location
 - Pin certain entries for later reading